List of Jake and the Never Land Pirates episodes

-Jake and the Never Land Pirates (also known as Captain Jake and the Never Land Pirates in the fourth season and associated merchandise) is an Annie Award-winning musical and interactive animated television series shown on Disney Jr..
+Jake and the Never Land Pirates (also known as Captain Jake and the Never Land Pirates in the fourth and final season and associated merchandise) is an Annie Award-winning musical and interactive animated television series shown on Disney Jr..
 Based on Disney's Peter Pan franchise (itself based on the famous book and play by British author J.M.
 Barrie), this was the first Disney Junior original show following the switch from Playhouse Disney.
-It stars Sean Ryan Fox, Megan Richie, Jadon Sand, David Arquette, Corey Burton, Jeff Bennett, and Loren Hoskins.
-The titular character Jake was previously voiced by Colin Ford, and then later by Cameron Boyce, and finally by Sean Ryan Fox, while Izzy was voiced for the first three seasons by Madison Pettis and Cubby was voiced by Jonathan Morgan Heit.
-The series is created by Disney veteran Bobs Gannaway, whose works include another Disney Jr. series, Mickey Mouse Clubhouse, and films such as Secret of the Wings, The Pirate Fairy, and Planes: Fire & Rescue.
+It stars Gabe Eggerling, Megan Richie, Jadon Sand, David Arquette, Corey Burton, Jeff Bennett and Loren Hoskins.
+The titular character Jake was previously voiced by Colin Ford, and then by the late Cameron Boyce, then later by Sean Ryan Fox, then by Riley Thomas Stewart, and finally by Eggerling, while Izzy and Cubby were voiced for the first three seasons by Madison Pettis and Jonathan Morgan Heit, respectively, before they were replaced by Richie and Sand midway through season 3.
+The series was developed by Disney veteran Bobs Gannaway, whose works include another Disney Jr. series, Mickey Mouse Clubhouse, and films such as Secret of the Wings, The Pirate Fairy, and Planes: Fire & Rescue.